Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 ## Optimization

 **Optimize** is an expensive operation that consist on:
-- moving offsets to their legitimate cubes (files).
+- moving offsets to their descendent cubes (files).
-- rolling-up small files into their parents, creating new files with a size closer to the `desiredCubeSize`.
+- rolling-up small cubes (files) into their parents, creating new files with a size closer to the `desiredCubeSize`.

 Thus accomplishing a **better file layout and query performance**.